garysweaver/irie/README.md

 ### Contributing

-Please fork, make changes in a separate branch, and do a pull request for your branch.
+Please fork, make changes in a separate branch, and do a pull request.
 Thanks!

 ### Authors

-This app was written by [FineLine Prototyping, Inc.](http://www.finelineprototyping.com) by the following contributors:
+Actionize was written by [FineLine Prototyping, Inc.](http://www.finelineprototyping.com) by the following contributors:
 * [Gary Weaver](https://github.com/garysweaver)
 * [Tommy Odom](https://github.com/tpodom)